STOP Girl Trafficking

 Dr. Uprety then made it her life’s work to protect and empower Nepal’s most vulnerable girls.
 Her partnership with the AHF was designed to transform counter-trafficking work by combining two powerful insights.
 The heartbreak of what she learned in India pushed her to focus on prevention; thereby breaking the cycle of trafficking and violence from the start.
 She pioneered the approach of getting poor, at-risk girls into school.
 In the beginning, she went door to door, village to village, to convince families that sending their girls to school was worthwhile.

 The first year 52 girls in one district were enrolled in the program.
-Currently there are 14,100 girls in over 550 schools throughout Nepal; and once enrolled, not a single girl has been lost to trafficking!
+Over the last 20 years, there have been over 23,000 girls served in over 500 schools throughout Nepal, with over 12,000 currently enrolled.
+Impressively, once enrolled, not a single girl has been lost to trafficking!
 The program is both simple and incredibly effective.
 Most surprisingly, it takes only $100 to keep a girl safe and in school for one year.

 The early reluctance of parents to educate their girls has now dropped away, and whole villages are asking to be included in the program.
 They see that education provides the knowledge needed to keep traffickers at bay.
 These girls are motivated students, and pass their high school final exams at double the national average.
 Helping girls in a culture like this reaps real dividends as well.
 Each year, hundreds of them graduate as educated, independent young women, and each of them will help many others in return.
 Through education, girls are saved and a society is changed.